(523622) 2007 TG422

-' (provisional designation ') is a trans-Neptunian object on a highly eccentric orbit in the scattered disc region at the edge of Solar System.
+' is a trans-Neptunian object on a highly eccentric orbit in the scattered disc region at the edge of Solar System.
 Approximately 260 km in diameter, it was discovered on 3 October 2007 by astronomers Andrew Becker, Andrew Puckett and Jeremy Kubica during the Sloan Digital Sky Survey at Apache Point Observatory in New Mexico, United States.
 It belongs to a group of objects studied in 2014, which led to the proposition of the hypothetical Planet Nine.

 Orbit and classification

 orbits the Sun at a distance of 35.5–910 AU once every 10279 years and 9 months (3,754,688 days; semi-major axis of 473 AU).
 Its orbit has an exceptionally high eccentricity of 0.92 and an inclination of 19° with respect to the ecliptic.

 is an extended scattered disc object, as its large aphelion distance is similar to that of the detached objects such as the sednoids (e.g. 90377 Sedna), its perihelion distance, however, is much lower and still just inside the gravitational influence of Neptune.
 The object came to perihelion in 2005 at a heliocentric distance of 35.5 AU, and is currently 37.9 AU from the Sun.
 It was in the constellation of Taurus until 2018, and came to opposition 29 November 2017.
 The body's observation arc begins at Apache Point in September 2007, one month prior to its official discovery observation.
 It has since been observed over a hundred times and has an orbital uncertainty of 1.